Andy Marte: Cleveland Indians

 Marte was traded by the Atlanta Braves on December 8, 2005, to the Boston Red Sox for shortstop Édgar Rentería and cash considerations.
 Later that off-season, on January 27, 2006, the Red Sox traded him to the Cleveland Indians along with relief pitcher Guillermo Mota, catcher Kelly Shoppach, Randy Newsom, and cash considerations for center fielder Coco Crisp, catcher Josh Bard, and relief pitcher David Riske.
 While a member of Cleveland's Triple-A affiliate Buffalo Bisons in the summer of 2006, Marte was selected for the Triple-A All-Star Game played at Fifth Third Field in Toledo, Ohio, where he also won the Home Run Derby.

+Marte initially received little playing time with the Indians, and split time between Cleveland and Buffalo in his first two seasons with the team.
+In the majors, he batted .226 with five home runs and 23 RBI in 50 games in 2006, and hit .193 with a home run and 8 RBI in 20 games in 2007.

-Marte initially received little playing time with the Indians, but after the Indians traded Casey Blake on July 26, 2008, he had the third base job to himself.
-He batted .221 in 80 games, and the Indians traded for Mark DeRosa after the 2008 season to play that position in 2009.
+After the Indians traded Casey Blake on July 26, 2008, it was announced that Marte would take over as the starting third baseman.
+He batted .221 with three home runs and 17 RBI in 80 games, and the Indians traded for Mark DeRosa after the 2008 season to play that position in 2009.

 On February 19, 2009, Marte was designated for assignment by the Indians to make room for newly acquired relief pitcher Juan Salas.
-Marte cleared waivers and was sent outright to the Columbus Clippers of the Class AAA International League on February 25.
+Marte cleared waivers and was sent outright to the Triple-A Columbus Clippers of the International League on February 25.

-In 82 games for the Clippers, he batted .327 with 18 home runs.
+In 82 games for the Clippers, he batted .327 with 18 home runs and 66 RBI.
 Following the trade of Ryan Garko on July 27, Marte was recalled to the Indians.
+He spent the remainder of the season with Cleveland, batting .232 with six home runs and 25 RBI in 47 games.

-On July 29, 2010, Marte made his first pitching appearance for the Cleveland Indians, pitching a perfect inning with one strikeout of Nick Swisher.
+On July 29, 2010, Marte made his first and only career pitching appearance, pitching a perfect inning with one strikeout of Nick Swisher.
+Marte hit .229 with five home runs and 19 RBI in 80 games with the Indians in 2010.

 On November 5, 2010, Marte was outrighted to Triple-A Columbus, removing him from the 40-man roster, thus making him eligible to become a free agent.